St. John's vs. Xavier Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Spread & Total Prediction for St. John's vs. Xavier

-St. John's has compiled a 5-5-0 record against the spread this season, while Xavier is 6-4-0.
-The Red Storm have a 6-4-0 record going over the point total, while games involving the Musketeers have a record of 5-5-0 when it comes to hitting the over.
+St. John's record against the spread so far this season is 5-5-0, while Xavier's is 6-4-0.
+The Red Storm are 6-4-0 and the Musketeers are 5-5-0 in terms of hitting the over.
+The two teams score 156.3 points per game combined, 1.2 less than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM